The Fifth State of Consciousness: Production and composition

 The making of The Fifth State of Consciousness significantly differs from previous Peaking Lights albums.
-It was the first album by Peaking Lights where Aaron Coyes and Indra Dunis produced and funded an full-length LP on their own and without label involvement.
+It was the first album by Peaking Lights where Aaron Coyes and Indra Dunis produced and funded a full-length LP on their own and without label involvement.
 As Coyes explained, "That’s cost us in some ways, and in other ways it hasn’t cost us, but what we’ve learned is you have to do things yourself, you have to learn how to record things yourself and for this record we decided we wanted to put it out ourself."

 Peaking Lights produced the album as a slower rate so they could have more time to spend with their children.
 In addition, Coyes and Dunis were able to work together in the studio more than their previous album Cosmic Logic (2014), which Coyes favored: "The clarity in thought and being able to work together was super important and production wise was probably more important than any piece of gear or technique, we were vibing and that made the approach feel fresh."
 Recording of The Fifth State of Consciousness took place for two years at Peaking Lights' own Los Angeles studio named Dreamfuzz Studio, which was described by Coyes as consisting of "a lot of junk and crap, but we try and use that stuff in whatever way we can to make sounds that are different to what you can make on the computer."